 We will also develop a Pre-Application Consultation (PAC) Report, to document the community engagement process, and this will accompany our planning application when it is submitted.

 We held public exhibitions in the local area in November 2016 to enable people to find out more about the proposal and provide us with their views.
 RES staff were on hand to answer any questions or queries, and questionnaires were available in order for people to provide feedback.
-The details of the exhibitions were as follows:
+Further details of the exhibitions can be found in the advert opposite.

 A range of information was presented at the exhibitions including photomontages showing what the proposed wind farm would look like from various locations within the local and wider area.
 The information banners and photomontages can be viewed by clicking on the links below: